-Through the management security configuration, the manager can do the strict setup to control the GSW-0890 and limit the user to access this switch.
+Through the management security configuration, the manager can do the strict setup to control the switch and limit the user to access this switch.

-The following rules are offered for the manager to manage the GSW-0890:
+The following rules are offered for the manager to manage the switch:

 Rule 1): When no lists exists, then it will accept all connections.